zxc308/P4-tutorials/exercises/link_monitor/README.md

 the structure given in this file---replace each `TODO` with logic implementing the missing piece.

+Here are a few more details about the design:

+**Parser**
+* The parser has been extended support parsing of the source routed probe packets.
+The parser is the most complicated part of the design so spend a bit of time reading over it.
+Note that it does not contain any TODO comments so there is nothing you need to change here.
+* To parse the probe packets, we use the `hdr.probe.hop_cnt` to determine how many hops the packet has traversed prior to reaching the switch.
+If this is the first hop then there will not be any `probe_data` in the packet so we skip that state and transition directly to the `parse_probe_fwd` state.
+In the `parse_probe_fwd` state, we use the `hdr.probe.hop_cnt` field to figure out which `egress_spec` header field to use to perform forwarding and we save that port value into a metadata field which is subsequently used to perform forwarding.

+**Ingress Control**
+* The ingress control block looks very similar to the `basic` exercise.
+The only difference is that the `apply` block contains another condition to forward probe packets using the `egress_spec` field extracted by the parser.
+It also increments the `hdr.probe.hop_cnt` field.

+**Egress Control**
+* This is where the interesting stateful processing occurs.
+It uses the `byte_cnt_reg` register to count the number of bytes that have passed through each port since the last probe packet passed through the port.
+* It adds a new `probe_data` header to the packet and filld out the `bos` (bottom of stack) field, as well as the `swid` (switch ID) field.
+* TODO: your job is to fill out the rest of the probe packet fields in order to ensure that you can properly measure link utilization.

+**Deparser**
+* Simply emits all headers in the correct order.
+* Note that emitting a header stack will only emit the headers within the stack that are actually marked as valid.

 ## Step 3: Run your solution

 Follow the instructions from Step 1.
 This time, the measured link